-Extreme care should be taken when editing the System RegistryThe values below are the same for 32 bit and 64 bit OS.
+- Extreme care should be taken when editing the System Registry - The values below are the same for 32 bit and 64 bit OS.

-Value name Value type Value data Description KeepAlive REG_DWORD Number between 4 and 45 Represents the time interval in seconds in which the CAN-8 client sends Keepalive packets to the CAN-8 server to keep firewall ports opened.
+Value name Value type Value data Description KeepAlive REG_DWO RD Number between 4 and 45 Represents the time interval in seconds in which the CAN-8 client sends Keepalive packets to the CAN-8 server to keep firewall ports opened.
 Firewalls settings can close the UDP ports if it detects inactivity on the UDP ports for a set number of seconds (i.e.: 30s), thus disconnecting the client station from the server.
-Setting this value to a lesser number than the firewall timeout settings will keep the ports open ServerDefault REG_SZ Server's IP address or DNS name Sets the default server name that will always appear in the server field of the login screen when the CAN-8 program is started.
+Setting this value to a lesser number than the firewall timeout settings will keep the ports open ServerDefa ult REG_SZ Server's IP address or DNS name Sets the default server name that will always appear in the server field of the login screen when the CAN-8 program is started.
 If this value is not set, the server field will by default show the name or IP of the last server accessed .
 This value still allows the user to change the server's info in the login screen.
-NOTE: The ServerDefault Value must be created before this value otherwise the following message will appear when signing on: Registry Configuration Error ServerLock REG_DWORD 0, 1 or 2 The registry settings using ServerLock must also define a ServerDefault key of type REG_SZ that contains the name or IP address of the server to use when the the server name is hidden or disabled.
+ServerLock REG_DWO RD 0, 1 or 2 NOTE: The ServerDefault Value must be created before this value otherwise the following message will appear when signing on: